Pan-STARRS Pixel Analysis : Source Detection and Characterization: psphot Analysis Process

-In this stage, the galaxy model is convolved with an approximation to our best guess for the PSF model at the location of the galaxy.
-For the PV3 analysis, all sources detected in the 'bright source' analysis step ($S/N > 20$) were fitted with all three galaxy models, unless (a) the morphological test identified the source as a likely cosmic ray (Section~\ref{sec:source.size}) or (b) the peak of the PSF profile was above the saturation limit for the chip \citep[see the discussion in ][ regarding the masking of saturated pixels]{waters2017}.
-Sources in the denser portions of the Galactic plane and bulge were not included in the analysis.
-This restriction limited the total time spent on the galaxy modeling analysis at the expense of galaxy photometry in the plane (though Kron photometry is available for those objects).
-The Galactic Plane region was defined by $|b| > b_{\rm min}$ where $b_{\rm min} = b_0 + r_b e^{\frac{-l^2}{2 \sigma_b^2}}$.
-For the PV3 analysis, $b_0 = $20\degree, $r_b = $15\degree, $\sigma_b = $50\degree.
+Sources which passed the extended source restrictions described above were fitted with all three galaxy models, unless (a) the morphological test identified the source as a likely cosmic ray (Section~\ref{sec:source.size}) or (b) the peak of the PSF profile was above the saturation limit for the chip \citep[see the discussion in][regarding the masking of saturated pixels]{waters2017}.
+All sources for which the extended source model fits were attempted the flag bit \code{PM_SOURCE_MODE2_EXT_FITS_RUN} set.
+If any of the attempted model fits failed, then the flag bit \code{PM_SOURCE_MODE2_EXT_FITS_FAIL} is set.
+If all model fits failed, then the flag bit \code{PM_SOURCE_MODE2_EXT_FITS_NONE} is set.